valeryozenne/Cardiac-Structure-Database/Tutorial_NC_EPI3D_DIFF/README.md

 ## MRI

-The NC_EPI3D_DIFF is available via CPP Sion all VE versions of Siemens MRI.
+The NC_EPI3D_DIFF is available via CPP on all VE versions of Siemens MRI.
 It has been mainly tested on 3T Prisma and Skyra.

 # Context